 Saturday, May 25, 2:00 PM & 7:30 PM

 Ten years have passed since Philoctetes, wielder of the bow of Heracles, was abandoned on an island as punishment.
 Now, in the midst of the Trojan war, Odysseus learns Philoctetes’ magical bow is the only hope in saving the Greeks and winning the war.
 In a quest for the bow, Sophocles’ epic tragedy asks if we are willing to sacrifice our morality for our country, and at what cost?

 Tickets: $6 in advance, $8 at the door

 **In the event of a SOLD OUT performance all complimentary tickets must be picked up 15 minutes prior to curtain.**

-This performance will run approximately 2 hours and 30 minutes including one intermission.
+This performance will run approximately 90 minutes with no intermission.